Japan Tsunami Marine Debris Sightings

 Debris Sightings Maps

-Confirmed sightings (red triangle) indicate objects that were identified and definitively traced back to the tsunami impact area.
+Confirmed sightings (red icons) indicate objects that were identified and definitively traced back to the tsunami impact area.

 Potential sightings (yellow icons) indicate objects that may be linked to the tsunami, based on location, type, and markings, but that may not have the unique identifiers necessary, such as a serial number or contact information, to confirm its origin.